showrav715/laravel-realtime-chat-app/README.md

 Clone the repository and move into the project folder:

-`git clone https://github.com/yourusername/chat-app.git && cd chat-app`
+`git clone git@github.com:showrav715/laravel-realtime-chat-app.git && cd laravel-realtime-chat-app`

 Install backend and frontend dependencies with Composer and npm: